-Two steles with unknown provenance used to be in Adıyaman Public Library until 1970s until they were transferred to Adıyaman Museum.
+The two steles with unknown provenance used to be in the Adıyaman Public Library until 1982 when they were transferred to the Adıyaman Museum.

 The other stele, also made of limestone, is smaller in size with a height and width of 72 cm and 50 cm.
 It shows the Storm-God in a typical pose with an axe in his raised hand.
 With his short tunic, pointy shoes, and horned pointy hat he displays an older style and a date in the 10th century has been suggested.
 On the right side of the stele is a partially preserved 4-line Luwian inscription which is a dedication to the Storm-God and the signature of the scribe.